 Red Butte Garden is a museum of living plants.
 Plants are collected for their horticultural merit, use in research and conservation, and for their historical value.
 Each plant is given an accession number and carefully curated within the collections.
-To learn about our collections and displays, please click on the corresponding images below.

 Red Butte Garden has several types of plant collections and each accession falls into one or more of the following categories:

 - Arboretum: A collection of trees, held jointly on the University of Utah campus and Red Butte Garden.

 - Ethnobotanic: Plants that have a history of use by humans.